Holy Wells

 Some wells are given particular reverence and the visible signs of this can be quite startling.

-While this well is tended to by local nuns and greatly loved locally, the story of St Brigid is a classic of the pagan-becomes-Christian trend.
+While this well is tended to by local nuns and greatly loved locally, the story of St Brigid is a classic of the pagan-to-Christian trend.

 Practically every story told about St Brigid existed prior to the coming of Christianity and pertained to the pagan Celtic goddess Brigit, daughter of Dagda, one of the mythical Tuatha Dé Danann.